 Charts Monitor, Rather Than Dismiss Fundamental Data

 Critics of technical analysis often mistakenly believe that using charts discounts the importance of fundamental data, such as earnings, employment, and economic growth.
 Charts allow investors to monitor the aggregate investor interpretation of all the fundamental data.
 Said another way, charts are efficient tools used to monitor vast amounts of fundamental data, which is important since fundamentals ultimately determine which assets classes will perform best.
 When the economy is healthy, stocks tend to beat bonds.
 When economic fear dominates, bonds tend to beat stocks.
-In this article, we will cover the latest signal from the markets that aligns with maintaining a higher than normal allocation to cash to offset investor indecisiveness related to growth-oriented assets, such as stocks (VTI).
+In this article, we will cover the latest signal from the markets that came on February 11, 2016.

 Dow Theory Is Based On Economic Common Sense

 Dow Theory is based on a series of Wall Street Journal articles written by Charles Dow.
-We are not experts on Dow Theory, but the basic tenets are easy to understand.
+The basic tenets of Dow Theory are easy to understand.
 Charles Dow believed that:

 - In order for industrial companies to increase their earnings, they had to produce and sell more goods.